-The cozy and welcoming atmosphere created by a wood stove has always drawn me in, but I was unsure of the correct way to direct its vent through the chimney damper.
+I have always been drawn to the cozy and inviting atmosphere created by a wood stove, but I was uncertain about the proper way to direct its vent through the chimney damper.

 After some trial and error, I finally found a solution that worked like a charm.